 There is beauty in California’s deserts.
-Places that are seemingly barren possess a wild and rugged allure that draws adventurers by the thousands.
+Places that are seemingly barren possess a wild and rugged allure.
 Moreover, a closer look reveals the marvel of resilience.
 Hundreds of species of plants and animals have adapted to their harsh environmental conditions to survive and thrive.
 About 130 miles from Los Angeles, California where the Mojave and Colorado Deserts meet, is such an unexpected jewel.
 Joshua Tree National Park is home to a diverse population of species, including the famed Joshua tree.

 The Joshua tree, Yucca brevifolia, is an unusual, tree-like plant, however it isn’t really a tree.
 The consensus is that it is a type of yucca, which are related to asparagus and agave.
-Joshua tree, like other species of yucca are endemic to the southwestern United States, especially to the California and Arizona deserts.
-The ‘trees’ yield clusters of white flowers in the early spring.
-Their evergreen, spear-shaped leaves are pretty, but beware, they can be sharp.
+Joshua tree, like other species of yucca are endemic to the southwestern United States, especially in the California and Arizona deserts.
+The trees yield clusters of white flowers in the early spring.
+Their evergreen spear-shaped leaves are pretty, but beware, they can be sharp.
 One of our scouts learned that the hard way when he got cut by a tree on an unrelated outing outside the park.

 Some things to consider:

 The best times for visiting are between October and April when temperatures are milder.
-An added bonus for a trip in early spring, following the winter rainy season, are the wildflower blooms.
-We visited Joshua Tree in early April, and enjoyed pleasant weather for hiking as well as the end of the lovely floral blooms.
-Before you head out, be sure to check weather forecasts and bring plenty of water and sun protection.
+Also in the early spring, following the winter rainy season, are the wildflower blooms.
+We visited Joshua Tree on our spring break in early April, and enjoyed pleasant weather for hiking as well as lovely floral blooms.
+Before you head out, be sure to check weather forecasts and bring plenty of water.

 There are four visitor centers with two located just outside the park itself.
 We stopped at the Joshua Tree Visitor Center to pick up our junior ranger books.
-As usual, the kids each picked out a souvenir before heading back into the park.
+Of course the kids each picked out a souvenir before heading back into the park.
 Otherwise there are few facilities within the park.

 There is no cell service inside Joshua Tree National Park.
-Be prepared to disconnect and enjoy an adventure, however you also won’t be able to rely on a phone if anything happens.
+Be prepared to disconnect and enjoy an adventure, but you also won’t be able to rely on a phone if anything happens.

 Joshua Tree National Park is a truly wild and beautiful place.
-That said, it is a desert wilderness that can be unforgiving even to the experienced hiker.
+That said, it is a desert wilderness that can be dangerous even to the experienced hiker.
 There are trails that are hard to discern from their surroundings and areas where it’s pretty easy to get lost.
 Couple that with extreme weather and you have a recipe for disaster.
 It seems that several times a year we hear of people getting lost in Joshua Tree or even dying.
 I even experienced this.
-My boys went ahead on the trail and were almost lost, to the point where we calling a search.
-Fortunately they headed back to the car as the rangers were heading out, so it was a lesson learned and nothing worse.
+My boys went ahead on the trail and were almost lost, to the point where we almost called a search.
 It is so easy to lose sight of the trail.
-For that reason, it is very important to stay together, pay attention, and carry and use maps.
+For that reason, it is very important to stay together and have and use maps.